SimLeek/PyV4L2Cam/README.rst

     frame = camera.get_frame()

 The returned frame is a bytes object in MJPEG formet.
 It may fall back to RGB24.
 You can use opencv's imdecode to convert these to numpy arrays.
-This is don in the examples directory.
+This is done in the examples directory.

 =======